keelancook/missions-center/for-faculty/mission-trips-faculty/professor-expectations.md

     * Please make this a mandatory requirement on your syllabus.
 Mission trip courses are Pass/Fail.
 As with other courses, a pass will not necessarily help the GPA, but a fail will negatively impact it.
 Students fail the course if they do not attend the required meeting or neglect to make other arrangements with the professor/leader.
     * Develop a list of expectations for students.
 Some examples may include the expectations that the CGCS has set for you, while others may include expectations from personal experience.
     * Go over specific orientation details.
-    * Get 1-2 prayer requests from each student and send to CGCS Communication Specialist.
+    * Get 1-2 prayer requests from each student and send them to the CGCS Communication Specialist.
  5. Select trip scholarship recipients.
 The Financial Aid Office has created a scholarship for students specifically going on mission trips.
 You, as the professor, will be in charge of choosing the student(s) who will receive the scholarship.
  6. Pray for the Lord to open the hearts and minds of the people you will be attempting to reach.
- 7. **Keep track of receipts or any items purchased before the trip for the trip.**
+ 7. **Keep track of receipts or any items purchased before the trip that are for the trip.**
  8. Display humility and expect humility from your students.
- 9. **Make sure your passport is up to date.**
+ 9. **Make sure your passport is up-to-date.**
  10. Prepare spiritually as well as physically.
  11. Pack well.